AWS Storage Options – SQS & Redshift

 • Blob data

-• For Blob storage, Amazon S3 would be a better choice with metadata in other storage as RDS or DynamoDB
+• For Blob storage, Amazon S3 would be a better choice with metadata in other storage as RDS or DynamoDB.

 Performance

-• Amazon Redshift allows a very high query performance on datasets ranging in size from hundreds of gigabytes to a petabyte or more.
+• Amazon Redshift allows very high query performance on datasets ranging in size from hundreds of gigabytes to a petabyte or more.

 • It uses columnar storage, data compression, and zone maps to reduce the amount of I/O needed to perform queries.